Kill It

 Kill It (Korean: 킬잇) is a 2019 South Korean television series starring Jang Ki-yong and Nana.
 It aired on OCN from March 23 to April 28, 2019.
+The story is about a man abandoned by the devil and a woman raised by the devil and a client who seeks revenge on them.
+It is a melodrama between a man who must be killed and a woman who must be caught.

 Synopsis

 A passionate animal lover and skilled veterinarian, no one would suspect that Kim Soo-hyun (Jang Ki-yong) is actually one of the most lethal men in the world.
 Using his facade as a defender of animals to hide his true identity, Kim Soo-hyun has forged a reputation between the worst of the worst as the epitome of precision, skill and, above all, anonymity.
 A complete mystery, he is a ghost, a shadow, a lethal whisper, hired by individuals and organizations around the world to deal with problems that only he is capable of dealing with.
 On the opposite extreme, is Do Hyun-jin (Nana), a tenacious detective whose external cold image hides an empathic soul.
 Using an effective combination of skill and instinct, Do Hyun-jin ends up working on a case that leads her directly to Kim Soo-hyun.
 Believing that he is the serial killer she seeks, Do Hyun-jin thoroughly investigates the identity and past of Kim Soo-hyun, but what she finds shakes her to the bone.
 Now, bound by fate, Do Hyun-jin and Kim Soo-hyun set out to solve the mystery that linked them years ago.

+It is revealed that Kim Soo-hyun was raised by Pavel, a European hitman who was sent by Kim's own father to kill him.
+Pavel took pity on the boy and raised him as his adopted son and eventual successor in the assassin business.
+As an adult, Soo-hyun becomes a skilled assassin while Pavel's health is deteriorating.
+One day, Pavel decides to complete one last job before officially handling the helm to Soo-hyun but his illness prevented him in killing his target, a mafia boss.
+This causes him to be apprehended and tortured but Soo-hyun comes and rescues him while killing the mafia boss.
+Unknown to him, the mafia boss's son, Karimov survived and swore revenge.
+Pavel eventually dies from his wound while encouraging Soo-hyun to live a normal life.